SioKCronin/website/content/ai_notes/software_engineering/processor_scheduling.md

 * *Minimize overhead*
 * *Ensure predictability*

-In the Deitel brothers operating systems book I culled these from they highlight that the several approaches we will explore have the following in common:
+In the Deitel brothers operating systems book I culled these from, they highlight that the several approaches we will explore have the following in common:

 * **Fairness**: All like processes are treated similarly.